-Additionally, service has run through years of my life and had a great significance in my high school journey.
+Service has run through years of my life and has a great significance in my journey.
 In college, with organizations like UW's Morgridge Center for Public Service and Coding for Good, I want to continue serving others through activities like campaigns and mentorship programs and also utilize my programming skills for positive impacts.

 UW will allow me to foster the skills necessary to strive for my goals and success in future endeavors.

+Do you have non-computer science elements of UW that you are interested in? it might help to make your essay more holistic.
+I would also add more to the paragraph where you explain why you chose computer science (para.
+5) to strengthen your reasons.